-But, as I gently wield the slightly creaky and brittle-feeling Vision iV concept around nervous Skoda executives in a sunny Prague car park, you’ve got to wonder if the Czech brand hasn’t got a chance of stealing the limelight from its German big brother.
+But, as I gently steer the somewhat brittle and creaky-feeling Vision iV concept around a couple of nervous Skoda bigwigs in a Prague car park, I find myself pondering whether the Czechs haven't got a chance of stealing the limelight from their German counterparts.

-After all, the Vision iV concept that we’re driving here – albeit in very restricted conditions – feels like it has more to it than its 301bhp electric powertrain.
+That's because the Vision iV concept I'm driving – albeit in very restricted conditions – feels like it has more to it than its 301bhp electric powertrain.
 The twin motors (one on each axle) deliver four-wheel drive and a range of 310 miles from an 83kWh lithium-ion battery pack.

-While the electric Skoda Citigo will be the company’s first pure-electric offering when it arrives next year, the SUV that the Vision iV nods towards will be the first dedicated pure-electric car for Skoda, and a much bigger kick-starter of the brand’s electric future.
+While the electric Skoda Citigo was the company’s first pure-electric offering, the Skoda Enyaq SUV that the Vision iV nods towards will be the first dedicated pure-electric car for Skoda, and a much bigger kick-starter of the brand’s electric future.
 It’s a vital car for the brand.

 Even the striking LED strip that runs the width of the car’s nose and the contrasting black grille will make it to production, as will the big wheelarches that will house alloys of up to 21 inches (rather than the 22-inch ones fitted to the concept).

 The Vision iV looks more compact than it is.
-It’s actually about the same length as the Skoda Kodiaq SUV, and will spawn both a coupe-like SUV as seen here, and a more functional, boxy-looking SUV of a similar size.
+It’s actually about the same length as the Skoda Kodiaq and will spawn both a coupe-like SUV as seen here, as well as a more functional, boxy-looking SUV of a similar size.

 Surprisingly, Halilhodzic states that the roofline on the coupe version “will actually be lower on the road car than the concept, but it'll still be roomy.
 That is essential for a Skoda; we will always build affordable, sensible cars.”